mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 ### Use MATLAB as a Tool in Freestyle or Multi-Configuration Project
+In freestyle and multi-configuration projects, you can use the MATLAB versions registered as Jenkins tools by selecting them in the project configuration window:

+- Freestyle projects — In the **Environment** section, select **Use MATLAB version** and then select your preferred version from the list that appears.
+For an example, see [Use MATLAB in Build](#use-matlab-in-build).
+- Multi-configuration projects — Select **Use MATLAB version** in the **Environment** section or add the **MATLAB** axis in the **Configuration Matrix** section.
+For an example, see [Add MATLAB Axis](#add-matlab-axis).

-To use a tool configured using MATLAB Package Manager, you must associate the tool with a valid license in your pipeline.
-If you have a MATLAB batch licensing token, you can address this requirement by setting the `MLM_LICENSE_TOKEN` environment variable in your `Jenkinsfile`.
+To use a tool configured using MATLAB Package Manager in a freestyle or multi-configuration project, you must also associate the tool with a valid license in your project.
+If you have a MATLAB batch licensing token, you can address this requirement by setting the `MLM_LICENSE_TOKEN` environment variable in the **Environment** section of the project configuration window.
 For example, suppose that:

 - A tool named `Latest` automatically installs the latest release of MATLAB on your agent.
 - A secret-text credential with `matlab-token` as the credential ID secures access to your MATLAB batch linensing token.
 (For how to create a credential from a batch licensing token, see [License Installed Products](#license-installed-products).)

 Using declarative pipeline syntax, define a pipeline to run `myscript.m` using the latest release of MATLAB licensed with your batch licensing token.
 This code uses the `credentials` method in an `environment` block to assign the `matlab-token` credential to the `MLM_LICENSE_TOKEN` environment variable.

 ![binding_credential_to_environment_variable](https://github.com/user-attachments/assets/749f5ae9-a105-4481-bf60-19c136ee1447)